broccoli and cancer the low down on why you should eat your veggies 3

 Broccoli and Cancer Risk

 Broccoli and Cancer: The Low-Down on Why You Should Eat Your VeggiesAccording to a new study, broccoli may help prevent Non-Alcoholic Fatty Liver Disease (NAFLD), which is a precursor to liver cancer.
 In addition, mice who eat broccoli who are then exposed to carcinogens known to affect the liver have a lower rate of cancer, as well as lower stage cancer when they do get it.
 This suggests that broccoli may be a powerful agent in preventing liver cancer.
-In addition, a separate study has found that taking supplements that include compounds from broccoli sprouts can help reduce the risk of oral cancer.
+In addition, a separate study has found that broccoli can help reduce the risk of oral cancer.
 More research is currently underway to investigate whether it can prevent other kinds of head and neck cancer.

 How Can a Vegetable Prevent Cancer?